 Apart from this website, there does not seem to be any comprehensive list of images of extant animal species anywhere on the internet.
 There are lists of species and lists of photos, but not both together.
 For reptiles, amphibians and fishes there are more complete lists, but there are several large gaps in the number of images.
 Birds on the other hand are better served with images, but not all together in one site.

 I have ignored most of the sub-divisions beloved of taxonomists, such as sub-families, clades, tribes etc - I have just listed the species alphabetically by Order, Family, Genus and Species.
 (This means, among other things, that the poor old aardvark comes last instead of first in the list of mammals).
-The exception to this is the order Squamata of reptiles, which I have split into Amphisbaenia (Worm Lizards), Sauria (Lizards) and Serpentes (Snakes).
+One exception to this is the order Squamata of reptiles, which I have split into Amphisbaenia (Worm Lizards), Sauria (Lizards) and Serpentes (Snakes).
+The other exception is crustaceans, where I have listed them not by Order but by commonly used English name (Barnacles, Crabs, Lobsters etc).

 There are many sources for the images themselves, and also many museums, zoos and specialized societies maintain their own lists of images.
 There does not seem to be a single source - maybe this website fills a small gap.